Subspace stabilisers in hyperbolic lattices: Arithmetic hyperbolic lattices and involutions

-It is natural to ask how to characterise type I and type II lattices among the $3$-dimensional ones within the description above.
-As mentioned in \cite[p.~366]{Li-Millson}, type I and type II lattices correspond to the case where the field $L$ contains a subfield $k$ such that the degree of the extension $[L:k]$ is $2$ (i.e.\ $L$ is an imaginary quadratic extension of a totally real number field $k$).
-In this case, the distinction between type I and type II can be recovered as follows \cite[pp.~199--200]{Schwerner}: if the norm form $N_{L/k}(A)$ splits over $k$ then we obtain type I lattices, otherwise we get type II lattices.
-In the case of type I lattices, the corresponding admissible form $f$ defined over $k$ can be recovered explicitly from the data of the field $L$ and the quaternion algebra $D$ \cite[Section 10.2]{Mac-Reid}.
+It is natural to ask how to characterize type-I and type-II lattices among the $3$-dimensional ones with the above description.
+As mentioned in \cite[p.~366]{Li-Millson}, type-I and type-II lattices correspond to the case where the field $L$ contains a totally real subfield $k$ such that the degree of the extension $[L:k]$ is $2$, i.e. type-I and type-II lattices are those to which Corollary \ref{cor:subfield} applies.
+In this case, the distinction between type I and type II can be recovered as follows \cite[pp.~199--200]{Schwerner}: if the norm form $N_{L/k}(A)$ splits over $k$ then we obtain type-I lattices, otherwise we get type-II lattices.
+In the case of type-I lattices, the corresponding admissible form $f$ defined over $k$ can be explicitly recovered from the data of the field $L$ and the quaternion algebra $D$ \cite[Section 10.2]{Mac-Reid}.

-The exceptional family of $3$-dimensional hyperbolic lattices arises when the field $L$ does not contain a subfield $k$ such that the degree of $[L:k]$ equals $2$.
-The corresponding arithmetic lattices are not of type I or II.
-An explicit example is discussed in \cite[p.~22]{LLR08}.
+The exceptional family of $3$-dimensional hyperbolic lattices arises when the field L does not contain a subfield $k$ such that $[L:k]=2$.
+The corresponding arithmetic lattices are not of type I or II, thus we assign them to type III.

+\begin{definition} An arithmetic lattice $\Gamma<\mathrm{PSL}_2(\mathbb{C})$ with invariant trace field $L$ that does {\it not} contain a subfield $k$ such that $[L:k]=2$ is called a {\it $3$-dimensional type-III} arithmetic lattice. \end{definition} An explicit example of such a lattice is discussed, for instance, in \cite[p.~22]{LLR08}.

+We also record the following geometric characterization: type-I and type-II lattices are precisely the arithmetic lattices acting on $\mathbb{H}^3$ that contain a pure translation along a geodesic.
+Indeed, \cite[Remark 7(c)]{Vin95} implies that type-III lattices do not contain such translations, and the fact that type-I and type-II have such translations can be justified by the restriction of an admissible quadratic or skew-Hermitian form onto a subspace of signature $(1,1)$.
+All loxodromic elements of type-III lattices act as a composition of a translation and a rotation along the same axis with the rotation angle $\theta$ that is not a rational multiple of $2\pi$.